2018 TVS Apache RTR 160 Launched

 The Apache RTR 160 made its debut over a decade ago and, over the last couple of years, has received only minor updates.
 However, the 2018 model gets a major update, drawing inspiration from its elder brother, the Apache RTR 200 4V.

 The RTR 160 is now based on the split cradle frame that underpins the RTR 200.
-At the rear, the twin shock absorber setup has been swapped with a monoshock unit, while the front gets Showa telescopic forks.
-The 159.7cc engine is now a 4-valve unit oil-cooled and produces 16.8PS(FI) and 16.5PS(carb) at 8000rpm, while peak torque produced is 14.8Nm @ 6500rpm.
+At the rear, the twin shock absorber setup has been swapped with a Showa monoshock unit, while the front gets telescopic forks.
+The 159.7cc engine is now a 4-valve, oil-cooled unit.
+Power produced is 16.8PS (FI) and 16.5PS (carb) at 8000rpm, while peak torque produced is 14.8Nm @ 6500rpm.
 This is 1.4PS more and 1.7Nm more than the model it replaces.
 The bike will be available in a carbureted format and with fuel-injection as well.
 The company also claims a 0-60kmph time of 4.73 seconds for the carb version and 4.8 seconds for the Fi version.

 Braking is managed by a 270mm front disc brake and a standard 130mm rear drum unit on the carb variant, with an optional 200m rear disc variant available as well.
 While the Fi variant gets disc brakes on both ends.